 - The Bishop and Rector-elect agree upon a date and time for the Celebration of a New Ministry.
 The Canon for Pastoral Care makes these scheduling arrangements for the Bishop.

 - The Vestry schedules a New Church Leadership Team Retreat for the Vestry and Rector.
 This should take place within the first four to six weeks after the Rector has arrived.
 A consultant could facilitate the Retreat.
-The Canon for Deployment will recommend names.
+The Canon for Transition Ministry will recommend names.

 - The vestry schedules a Mutual Study of Ministry for the Vestry and Rector which will be facilitated by a consultant.
 This can take place any time between six and twelve months in the first year after the Rector is called.
 Thereafter, a Mutual Study of Ministry should be conducted annually.